Microsoft/IntuneDocs.sv-se/InTuneDocs/deploy-use/install-the-windows-pc-client-with-microsoft-intune.md

 ## <a name="deploy-the-client-software-manually"></a>Distribuera klientprogramvaran manuellt

-Gå till den mapp på en dator där installationsfilerna för klientprogramvaran finns.
+Gå till den mapp där installationsfilerna för klientprogramvaran finns på de datorer där klienten programvara ska installeras.
 Kör sedan **Microsoft_Intune_Setup.exe** för att installera klientprogramvaran.

     > [!NOTE]
     > The status of the installation is displayed when you hover over the icon in the taskbar on the client computer.